BitcoinDesign/Guide/guide/getting-started/hardware.md

 ## Mining hardware

-Miners are the backbone of Bitcoin generating new blocks which creates new bitcoin.
+Miners are the backbone of Bitcoin generating new blocks, which creates new bitcoin.
 Dedicated mining hardware, which runs dedicated [mining software]({{ '/guide/getting-started/software/#mining' | relative_url }}), exists for mining bitcoin.
 Various billion dollar industries have developed around the manufacture and deployment of such hardware.

 {% include picture.html
    image = "/assets/images/guide/getting-started/hardware/mining-hardware.jpg"